TPesch/Sofware-Engineering-Project/README.md

-Software Engineering Project
+# Software Engineering Project

-This is a university project focused on applying various software engineering concepts to a small pet project.
-The project includes coding, documentation, and the use of several key development tools and techniques.
+This project is part of my university coursework, where I get to explore and apply various software engineering concepts to a pet project.
+The goal is to not only learn but to create something meaningful and practical, while using tools and techniques we've covered in class.

+---

 ## Important Dates